Paul-Hebert/Blurbb-Email-Builder/README.md

 - Exported code is formatted badly
 - Can't scroll preview when dragging blocks
 - Alignment controls don't work well when parent is width:auto
-- Removing a block doesn't remove a spacer
+- Background images can't be turned off
+- No spacers left when you remove everything.

 webdesign.tutsplus.com/tutorials/creating-a-future-proof-responsive-email-without-media-queries--cms-23919